 4. Fewer appointments make life easier for parents.

 It’s a challenge as a parent to schedule multiple appointments around work, school, childcare, and activities.
 Many parents intend to finish a treatment plan but are unable to make every appointment.
 Sedation condenses extensive treatment into one no-memory appointment that’s easy to plan for.

 5. Shorter recovery time and easier management of discomfort.

 Dentists can do their best and most careful work on a sedated patient, which makes for a faster recovery time.
 Additionally, the lack of stress hormones and fear reduces inflammation and speeds recovery as well, and the patient sleeps through the worst of the post-op discomfort!

 Sedative medications help relax patients by slowing the action of the central nervous system.
 Your child will remain aware of their surroundings but will be less responsive to the sound of the drill or the smell of the materials.
-Sedation will also produce an amnesic effect in your child – which means although they will be conscious during the appointment – it is likely they won’t remember the appointment the following day.
+Sedation will also produce an amnesic effect in your child, which means although they will be conscious during the treatment, it’s likely they won’t remember the appointment the following day.
 They never have to develop bad memories of the dentist.

 The safety of sedation medications is measured by pharmacists and physicians on a scale called the therapeutic index.
 The larger the number is on the scale, the safer the drug.